 So in 2011 I flew to Moscow, a vague itinerary in hand along with a letter from my advisor to give me access to the state archives.
 My Russian was quite limited.
 I wasn’t even really sure why I was going, aside from seeing these buildings in person.
 It was all a bit daunting.

-The last time I had been to Moscow was in the years just after the end of the Soviet Union.
-I visited for a few weeks in the summer of 1992.
-But before that, in the final years of communist Russia, Moscow had been my home.
-Just as surely as Central Illinois was my home.
+Aside from a brief visit in the summer of 1992, the last time I had been to Moscow was in the years just after the end of the Soviet Union.
+In those years, Moscow had been my home just as surely as my ancestral homeland in Central Illinois was my home.

 I spent enough time back in Reagan-era Illinois to gain an understanding that my family’s life was unusual.
 But to me the melodic cadences of the Russian language sounded as natural as the cicadas thrumming on hot summer evenings in Illinois.
 The Zhiguli cars that you saw all over the city were as ordinary as the Ford station wagons that were ubiquitous in the States.
 I found our concrete Soviet apartment buildings—which ringed large parking lots and playgrounds that were monitored by militia men stationed in little glass booths—every bit as homey as the brick Colonials and split-level houses our relatives lived in back in the States.

 So when my mom and sisters and I moved back to Illinois in 1990, life felt strange.
 Every single person I encountered viewed my former life as bizarre and suspicious.
 I think everyone looks back on their childhood as though it were a distinct, special era in time.
 My time in Moscow felt doubly or triply that way to me, since we were suddenly cut off from that culture.
 It didn’t slide away gradually by the forces of time; we were severed from it.